playcanvas/developer.playcanvas.com/docs/user-manual/scripting/communication.md

 };
 ```

-As you can see this reduces set up code and makes for cleaner code.
+As you can see, this reduces the amount of set up and makes for cleaner code.

-More details on events in the [API Reference][1]

 [1]: /api/pc.EventHandler.html